 In recent years we’ve been seeing releases of more strategy games on console with Halo Wars and XCOM but PC is still the place to be if you’re a fan of strategy games.

 This list will take a look at all the upcoming strategy games coming in 2018 and beyond, including expansions to existing games, and give you a reason as to why they should be worth a look.

 Whether you’re a fan of turn-based or real-time strategy you’re sure to find something you like on the horizon.
 Here’s the list of upcoming new strategy games.

 This list will continually be updated over time as more games release or get announced.
-For this list we’ve done our best to track down games of note that should excite a wide variety of people.
+For this list, we’ve done our best to track down games that should excite a wide variety of people.
 As a result, we’ve likely missed some games but feel free to drop suggestions in the comments and we’ll give them a look and maybe add them to the list.

 Platforms: Xbox One, PS4, Nintendo Switch, PC

 Wargroove is a turn-based strategy that will no doubt look familiar to fans of Advance Wars.
 Fans received an extended look at the game in the announcement trailer and during a Nintendo Direct.

 Even though the Switch seems like it’s the best place for this game given its Advance Wars background it will also find its way to the PS4, Xbox One and PC.
 The pixel look of the game gives added charm along with making it easy to run on any platform.

 Unit placement will be everything in Wargroove as it will affect the damage and resistances of your characters.
 For example, being in a wooded area will give your units more cover and allow them to have extra defense.

 No definitive release date has been locked down for the game but 2018 is what the team is shooting for, and it’s one of our most anticipated new strategy games of 2018.